myllynen/rhel-performance-guide/README.md

 side-effects under different kinds of loads and verifying its impact by rigorous testing.
-Before each tunable links explaining their purpose are provided to help the reader to understand whether a tunable might be appropriate and helpful for a particular system.
+Before each tunable links explaining their purpose are provided to help the reader to understand whether a tunable might be appropriate and helpful for a particular system and workload.

 Do *not* blindly apply any tunable on production systems without fully understand what it is about!